FLEX: Unifying Evaluation for Few-Shot NLP: Introduction

-\textbf{Need for a robust baseline} Recent prompt-based models \cite{brown2020} have shown strong results in \fewshot learning.
+\textbf{Need for a robust \fewshot model} Recent prompt-based models \cite{brown2020} have shown strong results in \fewshot learning.
 These models leverage the power of (often large) pretrained language models and adapt the format of downstream tasks to the underlying pretraining objective (e.g., Masked Language Modeling).
 This way, given the right natural language prompt (and sometimes verbalizers \cite{Schick2020ExploitingCQ} and additional demonstrative examples), the model can quickly fine-tune on the downstream task \cite{Schick2020ExploitingCQ,Schick2020ItsNJ,gao2020,liu2019,lu2021fantastically}.
 However, adapting task formats to the underlying (masked) language modeling objectives is not straightforward; such models have been shown to be sensitive to varying choices of the prompt/demonstrations, training settings, hyperparameters, and learning algorithms~\cite{Zhao2021CalibrateBU,perez2021,logan-cutting-down-2021}, often requiring large held out sets and/or complex methods to overcomes such challenges.
+Can models eschew complex prompt engineering by unifying pretraining and downstream task formats?